 We’re committed to God’s word; to prayer; and to our mission ‘Going for growth in Christ’.

 There’s lots going on at All Saints both on Sundays and throughout the week.

 Join us for two different services.
-Our 8am service is a ‘traditional’ spoken service and our 10.15am celebration is a service open to all, from the most experienced churchgoer, to those who’ve never really ‘done’ church, and just want to find out more about Christian things, or hear what God has to say about the big questions life throws our way.
+Our 8am service is a ‘traditional’ spoken service with communion and our 10.15am celebration is a service open to all, from the most experienced churchgoer, to those who’ve never really ‘done’ church, and just want to find out more about Christian things, or hear what God has to say about the big questions life throws our way.